Help your business improve its cash flow, save interest and consolidate debt.

 - Limitations.
-Business credit cards also tend to be, well, more business-friendly.
-You may be able to get approved for a higher credit limit if you opt to apply for a business credit card than a personal one.
+Business credit cards also tend to be more business-friendly.
+You could get approved for a higher credit limit if you opt to apply for a business credit card.

 Can I transfer debt from a personal credit card to a business balance transfer credit card?